brandoncardoso/brandoncardoso.github.io/_posts/becoming-a-better-software-engineer/2023-02-17-imposter-syndrome.md

 ---
 layout: post
-title: "Becoming a Better Software Engineer: Imposter Syndrome"
+title: Imposter Syndrome
 tags: [software engineering, self improvement]
+category: becoming a better software engineer
 ---

 I feel like my skills as a software engineer have stagnated recently, and I've sort of lost my way.
 I want to change